-The ACIP meeting on September 1, 2022 was recorded and is available on the agency’s YouTube channel, offering the public an opportunity to view the scientific data and listen to clinical experts discuss this recommendation.
-The question and comment period elucidates the variety of expert opinions regarding whether the current data is sufficient to support a broad recommendation, which age groups stand to benefit most, and those for whom there is more uncertainty about the incremental risks and benefits of receiving this updated booster.
+The ACIP meeting on September 1, 2022, was recorded and is available on the agency’s YouTube channel, offering the public an opportunity to view the scientific data and listen to clinical experts discuss this recommendation.
+The question and comment period elucidate the variety of expert opinions regarding whether the current data is sufficient to support a comprehensive proposal, which age groups stand to benefit most, and those for whom there is more uncertainty about the incremental risks and benefits of receiving this updated booster.

 When should I get the booster?

 Although CDC Director Rochelle Walensky, M.D., said in the agency’s press release that “...there is no bad time to get your COVID-19 booster,” the FDA’s authorization stipulates it must be at least 2 months since the last mRNA dose.
 This 2-month interval differs from the prior recommendation—5 months following the last dose—and is intended to allow as many people as possible to get updated protection before an anticipated SARS-CoV-2 surge this fall.